UDR Shareholder/Stockholder Letter Transcript:

 where we can and will improve.

-From these interactions, we have created a company that we believe is a full cycle investment and maximizes value
+From these interactions, we have created a company that is a full cycle investment and maximizes value creation for

-creation for our stakeholders regardless of the economic environment.
-In 2024 and beyond, we plan to lean into what
+our stakeholders regardless of the economic environment.
+In 2025 and beyond, we will lean into what we can control

-liquidity and balance sheet flexibility, and continuing to invest in our associates and culture.
-Taken together, I believe
+maintaining liquidity and balance sheet flexibility, and continuing to invest in our associates and culture.
+Taken

-these tactics will continue UDR s long tenure of success.
+together, I believe these tactics will continue UDR s proven history of success, as demonstrated by 11% average

 Finally, my and Senior Management s thanks go out to our associates, the Company s trusted partners, and our Board.